juwkim/libds/README.md

 make clean
 ```

-- To delete all build files and "magic.a":
+- To delete all build files and "libdatastructure.a":

 ```
 make fclean
 ```

-- To delete all build files, "magic.a" and rebuild:
+- To delete all build files, "libdatastructure.a" and rebuild:

 ```
 make re